Please see the Guidelines for thesis to express your interest for a thesis opportunity.

 Thesis opportunities within the Drones and Advanced Air Mobility Observatory

-Starting from January/February 2024, thesis opportunities will be available within the Drones and Advanced Air Mobility Observatory (Osservatorio Droni e Mobilità Aerea Avanzata):
+Starting from February 2025, thesis opportunities will be available within the Drones and Advanced Air Mobility Observatory (Osservatorio Droni e Mobilità Aerea Avanzata):

 https://www.osservatori.net/it/ricerche/osservatori-attivi/droni-e-mobilita-aerea-avanzata

 These theses will be practice-oriented.
 The student(s) will work together with a university supervisor, the Observatory, and the companies linked to it.
-Examples of currently investigated topics are:
+Some examples of currently investigated topics are:

-• Applications of these technologies in different sectors
+• Applications and adoption of drone technologies in different sectors

 Theses can be both quantitative and qualitative, analysing either database, case-studies, or interviews.
 Different thesis formats can be accommodated.